There are now 3 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Trimester 1 UWA (Perth) Face to face Trimester 2 UWA (Perth) Face to face Trimester 3 UWA (Perth) Face to face
+Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Trimester 1 UWA (Perth) Face to face Trimester 3 Online Online flexible

-- Typically this unit is assessed in the following ways: (1) learning journal; (2) individual assessment; and (3) group assessment.
+Indicative assessments in this unit are as follows: (1) learning journal; (2) individual assessment; and (3) group assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)